Rotated Odometers: Bratteli-Vershik systems

 is well-defined (it is actually the itinerary of $0$ in $I$).
 We define the {\em $S$-adic subshift} $(X_\rho,\sigma)$ similarly to Section~\ref{subsec:subst}, formula \eqref{eq-shiftmap}, and the paragraph below \eqref{eq-shiftmap}.

-Since the sequence $(\chi_k)_{k \geq 1}$ is eventually periodic, the properties of the corresponding subshift are effectively the same as for the case of a single substitution.
-Namely, we can take $\chi$ to be the composition of the substitutions $\chi_k$ in one period of the sequence $(\chi_k)_{k \geq 1}$, with associated matrix $\bmat$ obtained as the product of the matrices associated to the substitutions in one period.
+Since the sequence $(\chi_k)_{k \geq 1}$ is pre-periodic, the properties of the corresponding subshift are effectively the same as for the case of a single substitution.
+Namely, denote by $k_0$ the length of the pre-periodic part of $(\chi_k)_{k \geq 1}$, and by $p_0$ the length of one period.
+Then set